matteopilz/OpenMS-website/content/en/install.md

 ### Pip & conda

 The two main tools that install Python packages are `pip` and `conda`.
-Their functionality partially overlaps (e.g. both can install `numpy`), however, they can also work together.
+Their functionality partially overlaps (e.g. both can install `openms`), however, they can also work together.
 We'll discuss the major differences between pip and conda here - this is important to understand if you want to manage packages effectively.